innerfence/ChargeDemo/README.markdown

 * `invoiceNumber` - merchant-assigned invoice number
 * `description` - description of goods or services

-Any unrecognized query string parameters will be returned as part of the response.
-This mechanism can be used to provide appropriate context parameters for your app to, for example, launch back to the correct screen.

 Here is a simple example.
 Please note the correct encoding of parameters:

 ```